-Over time, when the current group of teenage girls and young women reach their thirties, they will become the next group of women with high HIV prevalence and are likely to perpetuate HIV transmission cycle for men in their thirties - that will infect the next cohort of adolescent girls and young women.
-(See newspaper article graph illustrating the transmission cycle).
+Over time, when the current group of adolescent girls and young women reach their thirties, they will have become the next group of women with high HIV prevalence and likely to perpetuate the cycle of HIV transmission for men in their thirties - which will infect the next cohort of adolescent girls and young women.
+(See the newspaper graph paper illustrating the transmission cycle).

-Age differences between men and women in transmission groups were large for younger women, but not older women.
-Women aged 15-20 had male partners, an average of 11,5 years older; women aged 21-25 7,0 had years older partners; women aged 26-30 1,5 had years older partners; women aged 31-35 1,7 had years older partners.
+Age differences between men and women in transmission clusters were large for younger women, but not for older women.
+Women aged 15-20 had male partners, an average of 11,5 years older; women aged 21-25 had 7,0 partners years older; women aged 26-30 had 1,5 partners years older; women aged 31-35 had 1,7 partners years older.

 Of men aged 25-40, which were linked to a younger woman, 40% were also associated with a woman in her own age group.

 People that were broadcast groups were often unaware of their infection, not taking treatment and had a high viral load.

 internal migration - study

 Labor migration is another key issue behind the HIV epidemic in South Africa, with a major impact on sexual partnerships between men and women.
 The second study, by Adrian Dobra, Frank Tanser and colleagues is published in the January issue of AIDS.
 Data from a longitudinal cohort of all households in a predominantly rural area within the Umkhanyakude district of KwaZulu-Natal.

 The community is characterized by frequent migration to other parts of South Africa, marital low rates, multiple sexual partners and high rates desoropositividade positive for HIV that have not been diagnosed.